arschles/go-in-5-minutes/www/content/screencast/episode_27_intro_to_modules.md

 +++
 type = "screencast"
-title = "Using Go Modules!"
+title = "Using Go Modules"
 teaser = "Go Modules is the future of dependency management in Go.
 We should all learn it, so get started here!" author = "Aaron Schlesinger" date = "2019-07-16T13:28:20-07:00"